Meet The Horses

 Buddy didn’t limp again until the day of one of our annual open ranches, when we had him out in the arena ferrying small children around on his back.
 Then he moved as though he’d been attacked by a mountain lion.
 He was limping so dramatically that we instantly removed his saddle and took him back to his stall for an inspection.
 And suddenly, as he figured out he was going home, Buddy was fine.
 He walked perfectly.

-Buddy is still not keen on being ridden (he still tries to fake a limp whenever we have him under saddle), but he’ll certainly stand and let you love on him for as long as you want.
+Buddy is since retired from being ridden (excluding young kiddos during an open ranch), but he’ll certainly stand and let you love on him for as long as you want.
 In fact, he’s earned the nickname of Buddha due to his calm and soothing presence.

 CADENCE is our resident potato.
 A young Quarter horse who’s as stocky as they come, she is lovingly referred to as Tater Tot.